Kamchatka© Igor Shpilenok

 James Losee | Washington Senior Wild Fish Manager

 James joined Wild Salmon Center in 2024 and is based in Olympia, Washington.
-James has over 20 years of experience researching, and managing salmon and trout in the Pacific Northwest and around the Globe.
+James has more than 20 years of experience researching, and managing salmon and trout in the Pacific Northwest and around the globe.
 James received a BSc from Western Washington University focused on Marine Biology and English, MSc in Fisheries Science from Oregon State University and is in the final stages of completing his PhD at Swedish University of Agricultural Sciences.
-Prior to joining the WSC team, James held positions with NOAA Fisheries on the high seas exploring factors that affect early marine survival of salmon, managing fisheries in Washington State for Washington Department of Fish and Wildlife, and cofounded the Coastal Cutthroat Coalition, a non-profit focused on increasing scientific understanding of anadromous trout.
-Outside of work, James enjoys fishing, surfing, gardening and traveling with his family and friends. | Email James Losee
+Prior to joining the WSC team, James held positions with NOAA Fisheries on the high seas exploring factors that affect early marine survival of salmon, and managed fisheries in Washington State for Washington Department of Fish and Wildlife.
+He cofounded the Coastal Cutthroat Coalition, a nonprofit focused on increasing scientific understanding of anadromous trout.
+Outside of work, James enjoys fishing, surfing, gardening, and traveling with his family and friends. | Email James Losee

 Hollye Maxwell | Executive Assistant